apprentice-gamma/project1-backend/README.md

 ##Testing on a local database (instead of having to push to Heroku all the time).

-This assumes that you have already installed MongoDB as described above, or in in the MongoDB docs.
+This assumes that you have already installed MongoDB as described above, or in the MongoDB docs.

 Make sure you have mongodb server running by typing `$ mongod`